armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

 Save the file as `<your-app-service>.yaml` and run `kubectl -n <target-namespace> -f <your-app-service>.yaml` to deploy the service.

-## Create a blue/green deployment file
+## Define a blue/green deployment strategy

-Create a `blue-green-deployment.yaml` file with the following contents:
+Create a deployment config file with the following contents or amend an existing one with the content in `strategies` and `trafficManagement`:

 ```yaml
 version: v1